rishav142k/Minheap-header/README.md

 # Minheap-header

 This is a project in an attempt to extend the functionality of minHeap in C++ STL.
 This header file consists of various important functions such as update values, etc. This header file is made in C++.
 Another thing which is implemented here is the code is kept as generic as possible to enable the use of other user defined data types as well as built-in data types as well.
-See the detailed implementation of how to use the user defined data type is given in ```main_otherdatatypes.cpp```
+See the detailed implementation of how to use the user defined data type is given in ```main_otherdatatypes.cpp```.
+Implementation of integer data type is pretty straightforward and is given in ```main_int.cpp```.